ABRG-Models/Tessellations/README.md

 not contaminated by the effects of changing the area of the region.
 The json scripts contains a switch which allows this adjustment to be turned off.

+The programs and scripts in this repository allow the reproduction of Figures 3d and 3e of the paper.

 All output files are written to the **logsMorph** directory.

 The files used for determining the distribution of correlations all have